-Until I acknowledge that there is a problem, I can do nothing to improve it.
+Until I acknowledge that there’s a problem, I can do nothing to improve it.
 Accepting my child’s condition as a fact enables me to make changes in our lifestyle so that my child can adapt better and our family can function well.

 There are several benefits from accepting the situations I cannot change:

 Acceptance frees me to live.

 Once I accept the realities of my situation, I am free to live in the present rather than waiting on something to change.
 When I don’t accept things the way they are, I put my life on hold.

 Acceptance allows me to find the positive.

 Acceptance brings change.

 Accepting my circumstances changes me, which can (and usually does) bring change to my situation.
-As I have accepted my son’s condition and made adjustments in my life, I have become a stronger person and hopefully a better mother.
-My son has improved in many areas and actually shows fewer signs of the disorder than he did a few years ago.
+As I have accepted my child’s condition and made adjustments in my life, I have become a stronger person and hopefully a better mother.

 While choosing to accept the realities of life is key to living life intentionally, it doesn’t happen overnight.
 Don’t be discouraged at the process of dealing with difficult and strong emotions.
 Life may seem a little worse when you crash through denial, but everything will get better if you stick with it.

 Acceptance is not an easy road to travel, but it is a good one.